 If you choose to use the trial forms, please provide us with your feedback to assist us with their ongoing development.
 Email your feedback to firstname.lastname@example.org

 Read a summary of the latest RACP trials.

-The RACP is currently revising the guidelines document that supports Practice review and this will available in April 2019.
+The RACP is currently revising the Practice Review guidelines.

 1 Medical Council of New Zealand.
 Policy on Regular Practice Review.
 Updated: 26 October 2016

 2 Medical Board of Australia.
-Expert Advisory Group on revalidation.
-Final Report.
-November 2017.
-From Pg34.
-(Accessed December 2018)
+Expert Advisory Group on re-validation.
+Final Report, November 2017. p34 onward (Accessed December 2018).